-Road) is a gravel road with a single lane (with one turbine access road location across from Cook Road) that might need to be widened or traffic control provided to accommodate the Overwidth/Overweight delivery vehicles.
-The asphalt and gravel roads rated "Fair" to "Very Good" should be monitored during construction for pot-holing and deterioration of the pavement to ensure they are safe for general construction and local roadway traffic.
-The volume and weight of both the general construction traffic and turbine delivery (Overwidth/Overweight) vehicles may cause accelerated distress that could require temporary repair.
-These temporary repairs/improvements could include repaving with asphalt, adding gravel stone, temporary traffic signs, etc. and be as a condition of a Road Use Agreement with the local municipalities.
+The asphalt and gravel roads with a rating of "Fair" to "Very Good" in some cases may not be adequate to accommodate construction vehicle traffic without impacts.
+These potential access roads will be monitored during construction pot-holing and deterioration of the pavement to ensure that they remain safe for general construction and roadway traffic.
+The volume and weight of both the general construction traffic and turbine delivery (overwidth/overweight) vehicles may cause accelerated distress that could require temporary repair.
+These temporary repairs/improvements could include repaving with asphalt, adding gravel stone, painted pavement markings, and temporary traffic signs.
+Such repairs/improvements will be components of the Road Use Agreement with the local municipalities.
+Please see Appendix XX for the draft Road Use Agreement.